Horospherical subgroups in positive characteristic

 This subgroup is uniquely determined by its Lie algebra, which is defined as the smallest restricted Lie subalgebra containing the root subspaces corresponding to all \emph{short} roots.
 More precisely, the isogeny $\pi_G$ acts as Frobenius on the additive groups associated with short roots, and as the identity on those associated with long roots.

-The quotient group $\overline{G}$ is simple and simply connected, and its root system is dual to that of $G$.
+The quotient group $\overline{G}$ is simple and simply-connected, and its root system is dual to that of $G$.
 Moreover, the composition $\pi_{\overline{G}} \circ \pi_G$ equals the Frobenius morphism.
 For further details, see the original work of Borel and Tits \cite{BorelTits}, as well as \cite[Chapter~7]{CGP15}.